 The class will “hack” some emails from the general partners of the funds as well as other social impact investors.
 Harley will also highlight companies with major VC backing.

-The Fundraising 101 – Vegan Style class will take place on December 15 and 16 at lululemon’s HUB seventeen, a 3,500-square-foot community space located underground in NYC’s Flatiron neighborhood.
+The Fundraising 101 – Vegan Style class will take place on May 18-19 at the Lululemon Soho studio, located on Broadway above the three-floor store.
 The class is open to anyone who is currently building a plant-based business or is even thinking about it.
 And you do not have to be in New York to attend the class–there is a call-in option as well.

 Classes will also come to Los Angeles and the EU in 2019.